alexvking/comp50_videosearch/README.md

 python videoSearch.py inputfile.mp4 path/to/database/ threshold

 Threshold should be a percent value beteween 0-100.

+Video Search relies on the following modules (which can be installed via PIP):
+* MoviePy
+* Pillow
+* NumPy
+* Flask
+* SciPy

 Note that this application relies on the MoviePy module, created by GitHub user Zulko https://github.com/Zulko, which in turn calls the FFMPEG file